Topological Lattice Defects by Groupoid Methods and Kasparov's KK-Theory: Introduction and Main Statement

-There is partial overlap between our numerical examples and some from existing literature, such as \cite{TeoPRL2013,BenalcazarPRB2014,VarjasPRL2019,GeierArxiv2020}.
+Lastly, we mention that there is partial overlap between our numerical examples and some from existing literature, such as \cite{TeoPRL2013,BenalcazarPRB2014,VarjasPRL2019,GeierArxiv2020}.
 These works explore the role of crystalline/point group symmetries, while such symmetries do not play any role in our analysis.
 In particular, the bulk-defect correspondence principle established here is robust against any lattice deformation that does not change the topology of the space of units.